LEDazzio01/ouroborosanalytics/README.md

 # ouroborosanalytics

-Welcome to Ouroboros Analytics, an end-to-end customer experience analytics platform that leverages the latest Microsoft Azure technologies.
+Welcome to Ouroboros Analytics, an analytics initiative that leverages the latest Google technologies.
 Inspired by the timeless symbol of the Ouroboros, this initiative embodies the infinite cycle of data refinement and insight generation, driving continuous improvement and innovation.